selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

 #

-Hybrid Sermon, 2025, video installation, 30:06, 8:26, metal crosses with Picatinny rails
+Hybrid Sermon, 2025, video installation, 30:06, 8:26, metal cross with Picatinny rails

 ‡

 -20 €⁰, 2024, oil on canvas, 70 x 80 cm.
-Acquired for -40 € (20€ went to the “buyer”, and 20€ to the organizers)
+Acquired for -40 € (20€ went to the “buyer”, and 20€ to the organizers), private collection

 Negative pricing occurs when supply drastically exceeds demand.
 When it happens, it is “cheaper” to pay for the product to be taken off one’s hands, than to endure storage, processing, packaging and shipping costs.

-If we apply the conservative estimate that 1.6% of U.S. workers are professional artists to the global working age-population, we arrive at approximately 85 million active artists.
+If we apply the conservative estimate that 1.6% of U.S. workers are professional artists to the global working-age population, we arrive at approximately 85 million active artists.
 Considering that being a professional artist is a privilege not attainable in many parts of the world, we can broaden the estimate to include both professional and “amateur” artists and still regard it as a very conservative number.
 If we speculate further that every artist makes roughly 50 artworks annually, we end up with over 4 billion artworks produced every year.
 Given the widespread accessibility of artistic production since the Technological Revolution, we can safely assume that the total number of artworks produced (and available today) over the past 100-150 years far exceeds the estimated annual output of 4 billion.
 Combined with shrinking demand due to ongoing dynamic in wealth concentration (with the top 10% holding 85% of world’s total wealth), ever-increasing market accessibility, and lowering entry costs due to social media, e-commerce, and international shipping this puts us into the oversupply area potentially bringing about conditions leading to flooded market and—in extreme cases—negative prices.

 Negative pricing is a liminal space, where capitalism can become anti-capitalist.
-In Jean Baudrillard’s Symbolic Exchange and Death acts of giving, sacrifice, festivity and destruction are theorized to be more innate human behaviors than the capitalist notions of permanent competition, survival of the fittest and the “selfish gene”.
+In Jean Baudrillard’s Symbolic Exchange and Death acts of giving, sacrifice, festivity and destruction are theorized to be more innate human behaviors than the capitalist notions of permanent competition, survival of the fittest and the “selfish gene.”
 These acts offer alternatives to the dominant practices and values of capitalist society.

 For me, this action symbolizes an escape from conventional forms of production.
 The painting is not a product in the strictest sense—it wasn’t made to be a commodity.
 Furthermore, the paints, brushes, primer, stretcher, and canvas were gifted or recycled.
 There is no surplus value.
 There is no direct or monetary profit.
 In terms of rationality—there is no rational or common sense in selling a painting at a negative price.
 As for meaning, the painting is merely a flawed attempt at copying a photograph—on its own, it is not an example of artwork producing meaning.